 Discussions were held around the changes made to the NOS for Supply Chain Management during the review in 2017/18 and the continued suitability of certain units for inclusion in the SVQ.
-The review resulted in many changes where NOS had been amalgamated, revised and retitled and it was felt that some would now be at the wrong level to be included in the SVQ.
+The review resulted in many changes where NOS had been amalgamated, revised and retitled and it was felt that some would now be at the wrong level to be included.
 Also, the amount of mandatory and optional units the qualification should have was discussed and some suggestions made as to what those should be (pending credit and levelling).

 The content of the current apprenticeship was also discussed including Enhancements, Optional Outcomes, duration, off-job training hours and entry requirements.
-The current requirements for Optional Outcomes were reviewed and industry requested that the FTA level 3 Certificate in Commercial Fleet Management be added to the list for the MA at SCQF level 7.
+The current requirements for Optional Outcomes were reviewed and industry requested that International Trade be added to the list for the TA at SCQF level 9.
+The short courses were moved from Optional Outcomes to Enhancements.

-The average length of time taken to complete the Modern Apprenticeship at SCQF level 7 was agreed as 12 months.
+The average length of time taken to complete the Technical Apprenticeship at SCQF level 9 was agreed as 12 months.

 Credit and levelling was carried out during September 2018.
 Many of the units came out at a different level than they were before.
-This had a knock-on effect on the SVQ structure where some units no longer existed and others were at the wrong level.
-It was decided therefore to start with a clean slate and provide industry and training providers with a list of possible units at the appropriate level that could be included in the SVQ.
+This had a knock-on effect on the SVQ structure where some units in the structure no longer existed and others were at the wrong level.
+It was decided therefore to start with a clean slate and provide industry and training providers with a list of possible units that could be included in the SVQ.
 Some of these units had not previously been included in the structure.
 Opportunities to gain the skills identified by the industry as particularly important, communication skills, management and leadership skills, organising and planning skills, teamwork/interpersonal skills, IT skills and problem solving skills, were included in the units.

 The proposed content of the structure was made available by email to members of the working group and the final structure agreed.
 The revised SVQ structure is flexible in the choice of units with learners able to select units which reflect the job they are doing.
-The number of Mandatory units has been kept low for maximum flexibility and to compete with the general supervisory management qualifications that are also available, to try to encourage candidates to opt for Supply Chain Management.
+The number of Mandatory units has been kept low for maximum flexibility and to compete with the general management qualifications that are also available, to try to encourage candidates to opt for Supply Chain Management.